DrCracket/Data2Text/README.md

 CORPUS=valid

 ./data2text.py generate --corpus $CORPUS

+# if you want to use content plans created by the content-planner, use this command:
+./data2text.py generate --corpus $CORPUS --use-planner
 ```
 The generated texts will be saved as markdown files in the *generations*
 folder.
 Every markdown file contains the generated summary, the gold summary,